 RTCs are part of the mental health continuum of care and are an integral part of Nevada Medicaid's behavioral health system of care.
 Recipients who respond well to treatment in an RTC are anticipated to be discharged to a lower level of care, such as intensive home and community-based services, or to the care of a psychiatrist, psychologist, or other QMHP.

-All Medicaid policies and requirements (such as prior authorization, etc.) are the same for NCU, with the exception of the four areas where Medicaid and NCU policies differ as documented in the NCU Manual, Chapter 1000.
+All Medicaid policies and requirements for RTC's (such as prior authorization, etc.) are the same for NCU, except where noted in the NCU Manual, Chapter 1000.

-B. Medicaid Behavioral Health Intensity of Needs for Children and Adolescents:
+c.
+Medicaid Behavioral Health Intensity of Needs for Children and Adolescents: